-Should You Get a Dog If You Work Full time?
+Should I Get a Dog If You Work Full time?

 Sadly, there are many dog rescue centres around the UK that are seeing a huge increase in dogs seeking new homes.
 Many of these dogs are being surrendered because of changes in people’s working patterns.
 If you are wondering if you should get a dog when you work full time – read our Holidays4Dogs article.